pcarbo/genetic-data-analysis-rcc-2/episodes/01-setup.md

 ### Introduce yourself

 Introduce yourself to your neighbors.
-If you get stuck in any of the steps of this workshop, ask one your nearby peers for help before asking the instructor.
+If you get stuck in any of the steps of this workshop, ask one your peers for help before asking the instructor.
+Conversely, if you have completed the steps more quickly than others, consider helping your neighbors.

 We may use the University of Chicago
 [Google Docs](http://gdocs.uchicago.edu) to share results results and